-Meaning of name: Leucopogon comes from the Greek words leucos, meaning white or grey, and pogon, meaning beard.
-It refers to the densely bearded corolla lobes.
-Glaucifolius comes from the Latin words glaucus, meaning bluish-grey or bluish-green, and folium, meaning leaf.
+Meaning of name: Styphelia is from the Greek word styphelos, meaning tough or harsh, referring to the stiff, prickly leaves.
+Glaucifolia comes from the Latin words glaucus, meaning bluish-grey or bluish-green, and folium, meaning leaf.

 Remarks: A shrub to 30 centimetres tall with white flowers produced in October.